 METHODOLOGY: MoneyWise.com averaged the online prices for similarly-sized heart-shaped boxes of chocolates from several name-brand chocolate companies, and averaged the online prices for similar pairs of diamond earrings sold by major jewelry retailers.
 The Valentine’s Day roses data came from BloomNation, the champagne price was supplied by Nielsen, and the 2018 average Valentine’s Day dinner check for two (excluding tax) at a fine-dining restaurant was provided by NPD Group.

 MoneyWise.com was founded in 2017 to provide personal finance information, advice, news and tools in a way that is clear, trustworthy, valuable and cool.
-With editorial offices in South Florida and administrative offices in Toronto, we give tips on how to save money, how to find the best bank accounts, how to choose a credit card, how to get the best mortgage rates and how to navigate many other money matters.
+With editorial offices in Toronto, we give tips on how to save money, how to find the best bank accounts, how to choose a credit card, how to get the best mortgage rates and how to navigate many other money matters.
 We like to make the topics fun, but we’re serious about our mission: to help consumers make smart financial decisions and get ahead.

 Contact: Doug Whiteman, Editor-in-Chief